Szeg\H{o} type asymptotics for the reproducing kernel in spaces of full-plane weighted polynomials: Introduction

 This is just the weighted polynomial square-root of the Berezin kernel: $B_n(z,w)=|k_n(z,w)|^2$.
 For $z$ and $w$ in appropriate regimes, an asymptotic expansion for $k_n(z,w)$ can be deduced from \cite[Theorem 1.4.1]{HW2}.
 In Subsection \ref{genem} we shall use this expansion to deduce qualitative information concerning the structure of Berezin kernels.

 A different (and very successful) approach in the theory of full-plane orthogonal polynomials is found in the paper \cite{BBLM}, where strong asymptotics with respect to certain special types of potentials is deduced using Riemann-Hilbert techniques.
-In recent years, a number of other particular ensembles of intrinsic interest have turned out to tractable by this method, see for instance the discussion in Subsection \ref{arch} below.
+In recent years, a number of other particular ensembles of intrinsic interest have turned out to be tractable by this method, see for instance the discussion in Subsection \ref{arch} below.
+In \cite{IT} it is noted that planar orthogonal polynomials can be characterized as the unique solution to a certain matrix-valued $\dbar$-problem.
+In the recent papers \cite{He,HW0}, related ideas are used to study fine asymptotics for orthogonal polynomials, leading to some additional insights besides the original approach in \cite{HW} (which uses foliation flows, as we do below).

 In Section \ref{soop}, our main results are viewed in relation to the loop equation.
 Some further results and a comparison with other relevant work is found there.